 Social Media Management Tools:

 You can breathe life into new content by sharing it with your social network, but sharing it manually and in real time is inefficient.
 There are hundreds of social media tools that will let you schedule posts.
 Let me save you some time by pointing you to a few of my favorites.

 Influencer Outreach Tools:

 Building and nurturing relationships with people and companies who compliment yours can provide a powerful boost for your business.
 Relationships can create opportunities for guest posts, mentions, co-produced content and inbound links.
 This takes time, of course, but it can be well worth the effort.
 Here are some tools that can help you find people to connect with.

 Researching a topic using this tool can help you find a list of relevant articles.
 The authors alone could be of interest and if you click on the “View Sharers” button you can see who shared each article on Twitter.

 - Hunter – Once you create a short list of people you wish to connect with, this tool can help you find their email addresses.

 - Quora – Enter your topic on this tool to find related questions and the experts who answer them.

 - Twitter Chats (aka “tweet chats”) – These scheduled, topical conversations occur on Twitter and they are open to anyone.
 They’re fast-paced, fun and a great way to meet like-minded people.

 All top social media platforms and search engines offer paid advertising that can boost the reach of your content.
-Other advertising options are available on content discovery platforms like Reddit or Stumble Upon.
+Other advertising options are available on content discovery platforms like Reddit.
 You can also invest in syndication services such as Outbrain and Taboola, which allow you to promote your content on relevant websites.